shandutta/twenty_nine/README.md

 ## AI features (optional)

 Set `OPENROUTER_API_KEY` in `apps/web/.env.local` to enable the AI Coach and LLM bot strategies.
 A template is in `apps/web/.env.example`.

+## Known limitations

+- No bidding/auction phase yet; bid target defaults to 16.
+- Trump selection is currently deterministic (seed-based), not chosen by a bidder.
+- Multiplayer is not implemented (solo only).
+- No web test suite yet (`apps/web` has no `test` script).

 ## Deployment (VPS + Caddy)